craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Blood Hunter.md

 ##### Curse Specialty
 You take this feature instead of the **Pact Magic** feature at 3rd level.

 You learn a *blood curse* of your choice.
 Learn another at 6th, 9th, 12th, 15th, and 18th levels.

+You gain additional uses of the **Blood Maledict** feature equal to your Constitution Modifier.

 ##### Blood Frenzy
 You take this feature instead of the **Mystic Frenzy** feature at 7th level.